JDay2/Portfolio/README.md

 # Portfolio
 This portfolio is collection of projects that I completed during my time taking Computational Physics at High Point University.

-It contains 4 mini-projects and 1 final projects covering a variety of scientific ideas and investigations.
+It contains 4 mini-projects and 1 final project covering a variety of scientific ideas and investigations.
 They are all written in some form of python, wether that be numpy or vpython, in jupyter notebook.

 Project 1: 🔬 🔴
 Project 1 is an investigation in how gravity affects the density of an ideal gas in a box.
 The gas molecules collide with each other but not the box itself so think of the box as merey a "slice" of an overall concentration of an ideal gas.